MarcinOrlowski/trans-tool/README.md

 * WhiteCharsBeforeLinefeed: ensures there's no space nor tab character placed before linefeed literals (`\n` and `\r`).
 * KeyFormat: ensures key string matches defined pattern.
 * Brackets: ensures all brackets opened are closed and there's no unpaired bracket.
+* QuotationMarks: ensures all quotation marks are unpaired.

 For translation files, the following checks are performed: